Hormonal intrauterine device: History

 Hormonal IUDs were developed in the 1970s following the development of the copper IUD in the 1960s and 1970s.
 Dr. Antonio Scommenga, working at the Michael Reese Hospital in Chicago, discovered that administering progesterone inside the uterus could have contraceptive benefits.
-With knowledge of Scommegna's work, a Finnish doctor, Jouni Valter Tapani Luukkainen, created the 'T'-shaped IUD that released progesterone, marketed as the Progestasert System in 1976.
+With knowledge of Scommegna's work, a Finnish doctor, Jouni Valter Tapani Luukkainen, created the T-shaped IUD that released progesterone, marketed as the Progestasert System in 1976.
 This IUD had a short, 1-year lifespan and never achieved widespread popularity.
 Following this relative lack of success, Dr. Luukkainen replaced the progesterone with the hormone levonorgestrel to be released over a five-year period, creating what is now Mirena.

 The Mirena IUD was studied for safety and efficacy in two clinical trials in Finland and Sweden involving 1,169 women who were all between 18 and 35 years of age at the beginning of the trials.
 The trials included predominantly Caucasian women who had been previously pregnant with no history of ectopic pregnancy or pelvic inflammatory disease within the previous year.
 Over 70% of the participants had previously used IUDs.

 In 2013 Skyla, a lower dose levonorgestrel IUD effective for up to three years, was approved by the FDA.
 Skyla has a different bleeding pattern than Mirena, with only 6% of women in clinical trials becoming amenorrheic (compared to approximately 20% with Mirena).

-The city of Finland, Turku, is currently the only production site for the Mirena contraceptive family.
+The city of Turku, Finland, is currently the only production site for the Mirena contraceptive family.